helsingborg-stad/modularity-local-events/README.md

-# modularity-contact-banner
+# Modularity Local events
-Contact Banner module for modularity
+Local events module for modularity

 ## Getting Started
 Get the latest version and follow the installation steps bellow.